hmunozb/blas-traits/readme.md

 routines, but more are being added over time.
 Contributions for any missing routines are welcome.

+## Traits

+Access BLAS and LAPACK methods through the BlasScalar and LapackScalar traits, respectively.
+Enabling simba provides access to the LComplexField trait, a convenient unifying trait for the (f32, f64, c32, c64) types that also derives from simba::scalar::ComplexField.

 ## Naming and behavior conventions

 Almost all simple routines with uniform patterns over all types